Sitecore/jss/docs/data/routes/docs/nextjs/troubleshooting/en.md

 node -v
 npm -v
 ```
-Note that we test JSS using the **Long Term Support (TLS) versions of Node**.
+Note that we test JSS using the **Long Term Support (LTS) versions of Node**.
 These are typically one major version behind the latest official Node version.

 Note that the Node/npm version used by your CI/Production environments may differ from the version your local environment uses.
 When a project configuration does not require a specific Node/npm version in `package.json`, deployment agents commonly build using the most recent version available or an environment-specific "default" version.